 Explore our recent water, wastewater, and reuse projects from across the globe.

-When a rural community in Israel needed to improve its wastewater treatment, Fluence provided its energy-saving MABR wastewater treatment solution.
+When a large oil refinery in Mexico needed to improve its wastewater treatment, it awarded Fluence the contract to update its original treatment system.

 When the quality of Laguna Niguel began to suffer at a California regional park, Fluence aeration equipment came to the rescue, restoring aesthetic and recreational value.